songjiaying2022/HoneypotNet/README.md

 # HoneypotNet2022
-Code and Data for the paper "Using Transaction Graph to Mind 0-Day Smart Contract Honeypot in Ethereum"
+Code and Data for the paper "Using Knowledge Graph to Reveal the Transaction Network of Honeypots in Ethereum Smart Contracts"

 (1)Honeypot Creators Community.csv